Work with us

 If your organisation is interested in engaging in a partnership, please contact us at: email@example.com

-Below, you can read about our former partnership projects.
+Below, you can read about our former and current partnership projects.

 In spring 2018, we initiated a co-creation project with the National Board of Social Services in Greenland.The joint co-creation project focuses on interdisciplinary education for teachers, day care workers and workers in residential homes, working with relation-based caregiving.
 The purpose is, in interaction between Fairstart, Greenlandic experts, professionals, parents as well as children and young people, to create a common knowledge of quality care, which is the basis for children’s’ successful development at school.
 The first class of instructors started their education in September 2018.